isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **12 Mar.
+2020**
+**Presenter**: Di Cook
+**Title**: A slice tour for finding hollowness in high-dimensional data
+**Abstract**: Taking projections of high-dimensional data is a common analytical and visualisation technique in statistics for working with high-dimensional problems.
+Sectioning, or slicing, through high dimensions is less common, but can be useful for visualising data with concavities, or non-linear structure.
+It is associated with conditional distributions in statistics, and also linked brushing between plots in interactive data visualisation.
+This talk will describe the simple approach for  slicing in the orthogonal space of projections obtained when running a tour, thus presenting the viewer with an interpolated sequence of sliced projections.
+The method has been implemented in R as an extension to the tourr package, and can be used to explore for concave and non-linear structures in multivariate distributions.

+    If you want to follow along with the talk and run demos yourself, install the tourr package from github:

+    remotes::install_github("ggobi/tourr")

+    and the geozoo package from CRAN.

+    This is joint work with Ursula Laa, German Valencia, Andreas Buja

 - **06 Mar.
 2020**:
 **Presenter**: Heike Hofmann
 **Title**: Historical Firsts and Some Classics (II)